 4. Flying with kid friendly luggage

 I have found G more interested in taking ownership for his own luggage since he was allowed to pick his own bag.
 Yep, it takes ages to get anywhere but he is responsible for his own suitcase.
 Plus, he’s the envy of everyone (adults and kids!) with his cool bag so makes friends wherever he strolls!
-This is the awesome Lightning McQueen bag if you have a fellow Cars fan!

 Plus, he gets excited choosing what he wants to pack for the flight.
 As well as his choices, I buy a few new bits for each journey so that he has some “surprises” that can be brought out at various intervals.
 I lean towards things that can be played easily in his seat space, without small pieces.
 Sticker or activity books, notepads and crayons and a big hit.
-My favourite crayons are Crayola Twistables because they can’t break and there are no lids to lose, check them out.
+My favourite crayons are Crayola Twistables because they can’t break and there are no lids to lose.

 If your kids are a bit more reliable with not losing pieces I’d highly recommend the MudPuppy magnetic tins.
 There are loads to choose from like build your own robot, mermaid, funny face etc and all the pieces stick to the box.
 Probably only suitable from age 4 or so though.